Good News Week: Format

 Good News Weeks format is based on that of the British program Have I Got News For You, although host Paul McDermott says that the idea behind the show, "of looking at the news in a satirical way, the week's events, 'this is the week that was', goes back to early radio programs."
 Executive producer Ted Robinson has said that the show's humour is usually less genteel than Have I Got News For You as the British series is aimed at an older, over-fifty audience whereas Good News Week is most popular among the 18 to 39 age group.
 "We are at the rabid mongrel end of the market," he says.

 Monologue

 McDermott opens each show with a scripted monologue in which he dissects newsworthy events in a humorous manner.
 He concludes by declaring, "and that's the good news!" and throwing his newspaper clippings in the air, after which an air cannon expels more newspaper clippings all over the stage.
 The episode's six panellists, divided into two teams, are then introduced.
-Teams are captained by the two regular panellists, radio comedian Mikey Robins and stand-up comedian Claire Hooper.
+Teams are captained by the two regular panellists, radio comedian Mikey Robins and stand-up comedian Claire Hooper, who replaced stand-up comedian Julie McCrossin in the second run.
 The four guest panellists consist of a combination of comedians, media personalities and occasionally politicians.